SOLID-engineer/dev-onboarding/README.md

 If you are a front-end god, feel free to ask your direct mentor or Frontend Lead `Thuan (Wiliam) Nguyen`.

-If you are a front-end god, feel free to ask your direct mentor or Backend Lead `Tuyen (Kylian) Tran`.
+If you are a back-end god, feel free to ask your direct mentor or Backend Lead `Tuyen (Kylian) Tran`.

 If you have any questions in onboarding process, ask Thuan.